Asymptotic analysis of the Narrow Escape Problem in general shaped domain with several absorbing necks: Derivation of the equivalent Neumann-Robin model

 \section{Derivation of the equivalent Neumann-Robin model}

-In this section, we derive an equivalent Neumann-Robin type boundary value problem of \eqref{original_u} to solve the NEP in a composite domain which comprises a relatively large head and several narrow rectangular absorbing necks.
+In this section, we derive an equivalent Neumann-Robin type boundary value problem to \eqref{original_u} to solve the NEP in a composite domain which comprises a relatively large head and several narrow rectangular absorbing necks.